 A “double pour and gravel” consists of a pour coat of 3.0 kg / m2 (60 lb / square) asphalt with 20 kg / m2 (400 lb / square) of gravel embedded into the pour coat.
 The loose gravel is then swept off and another pour coat and gravel (of the same quantities) is installed.
 A “modified double pour and gravel” is similar to a double pour except the first pour and gravel only consists of 2.0 kg / m2 (40 lb / square) of asphalt and 10 kg / m2 (200 lb / square) of gravel.
 An alternate method of a modified double pour and gravel is defined as 2 kg / m2 (40 lb / square) of asphalt flood coat followed by an additional 3 kg / m2 (60 lb / square) pour coat of asphalt followed by a 25 kg / m2 (500 lb / square) application of gravel.
 These methods are not recommended on slopes over 1:24 (1/2" in 12").
 Use a double or modified double pour at all roof corners exposed to wind and at the corners of penthouses where severe wind eddies occur.

 On protected membrane or modified protected membrane roof assemblies (PMRA or MPMRA), where the insulation is above the membrane, the gravel is used to protect the insulation from ultraviolet rays, wind uplift, and flotation.
-Refer to the Protected and Modified Protected sections under Low Slope roof membranes for (insulation manufacturer) ballast weight requirements for the negative flotation of extruded polystyrene insulation.
+For ballast and securement requirements, read Securing the Roof Assembly, and refer to Part 3 and Part 12 of the specific Standard, located in Division B: Standards.

 An aggregate-surfaced roof provides the following properties and advantages:

 - protects the bitumen from premature aging due to ultraviolet rays and weathering

 - stabilizes the asphalt, allowing heavier pour coats

 - improves fire resistance